ZinYY/StreamingWavelet/README.md

 - `get_coeff`: Whether to maintain the whole wavelet coefficients (default: False).
 - `axis`: The axis to apply the wavelet transform (default: -1).
 - `verbose`: Whether to print the running information (default: False).

+## Citation:

+If you find this code useful in your research, please cite:

+- Qian et al., Efficient Non-stationary Online Learning by Wavelets with Applications to Online Distribution Shift Adaptation.
+In Proceedings of the 41st International Conference on Machine Learning (ICML 2024).

+    ```bibtex
+    @inproceedings{ICML'24:Wavelet,
+        author = {Yu-Yang Qian and Peng Zhao and Yu-Jie Zhang and Masashi Sugiyama and Zhi-Hua Zhou},
+        title = {Efficient Non-stationary Online Learning by Wavelets with Applications to Online Distribution Shift Adaptation},
+        booktitle = {Proceedings of the 41st International Conference on Machine Learning (ICML)},
+        year = {2024},
+        pages = {41383--41415}
+    }
+    ```